 On the other hand, the "high-order explosives" or "high explosives," such as Dynamite, tend to detonate which means they generate high-temperature and high-pressure gasses and a shock wave traveling at about or greater than the speed of sound, that break down the material.

 Contrary to what most people think high explosives are often safe products (especially as far as secondary explosives are concerned, refer here below).
 Dynamite can be dropped, hit and even burned without accidentally exploding.
-Dynamite was invented by Alfred Nobel in 1866 precisely for that very purpose: allowing a safer use of the newly discovered (1846) and highly unstable nitroglycerine, by mixing it with special clay, called kieselguhr.
+Dynamite was invented by Alfred Nobel in 1866 precisely for that very purpose: allowing a safer use of the newly discovered (1846) and highly unstable nitroglycerine by mixing it with a special clay called kieselguhr.

 Primary vs. Secondary vs. Tertiary Explosives